High-Frequency Trading: Pros & Cons

 What is High-Frequency Trading (HFT)?

 High-frequency trading (HFT) is an algorithmic trading style that is distinguished by a very short investment horizon, a very high volume of transactions, and high-speed trade execution.
 HFT uses specialized computers to execute trades as quickly as possible.
-Due to its complexity, it is mostly used as a tool by big institutional investors like hedge funds and investment banks.
+Due to its complexity, big institutional investors like hedge funds and investment banks mostly use it as a tool.

 High-frequency trading employs sophisticated algorithms that examine individual equities in milliseconds to identify new trends.
 If the analysis identifies a trigger, hundreds of buy orders will be sent out in a matter of seconds.